Updated 8/22/2021 to display Fall 2021 projects

 We believe that conducting research is an important part of your training as an economist.
 Learning how to define a question, locate and review related literature, identify, download and clean data, and conduct empirical analysis develops a skill set highly valued by graduate programs and future employers alike.
 The Economics Department has two programs: the general undergraduate student researcher program, and the Lynde grad student mentoring program.
 The mentoring program is a subset of the more general program.
 You sign up only once. . .
 Read on.

 The undergrad student researcher program is designed for Economics majors at any stage of your education.
-If you have not yet taken econometrics -- which Prof. Olney says you should take as soon as you can! -- we still encourage you to apply.
+If you have not yet taken econometrics, we still encourage you to apply.
 Some graduate students or faculty need RAs who can do coding in Stata or R or Python, but others are looking for RAs to do literature searches or other tasks that do not require econometrics or CS/DS toolsets.

 The grad student mentoring program adds in several components that ensure the undergraduate student researcher experience provides you not only with an experience to list on your resume, but also with a graduate student mentor who will teach you about research and who is available to discuss courses, work or graduate school plans, the life of an economist, and whatever else may come up.
 The mentoring program is funded by a generous donation from Cal alumnus, Dr. Matthew Lynde.